Mesothelioma Cancer Centers

 Doctors Affiliated with this Treatment Facility

-Located in Manhattan overlooking the famed Central Park, Mount Sinai Medical Center is a medical teaching facility renowned for its excellence in clinical care.
-The medical center is comprised of two entities: Mount Sinai Hospital, one of the oldest and largest teaching hospitals in the United States, and Mount Sinai School of Medicine, its medical school affiliate.
-Mount Sinai ranked 16th in U.S. News & World Report’s list of top hospitals for 2011-2012.
+Located in Manhattan overlooking Central Park, Mount Sinai Medical Center is a medical teaching facility renowned for its excellence in clinical care.
+The medical center is comprised of two entities: Mount Sinai Hospital, one of the oldest and largest teaching hospitals in the United States, and the Icahn School of Medicine at Mount Sinai, its medical school affiliate.
+Mount Sinai was founded in 1855, originating as a charitable Jewish hospital for low-income Jewish residents.
+The hospital continued to expand over the years with new facilities and continued dedication to specialties, like thoracic care.

-Mount Sinai has been instrumental in making medical history on a number of occasions in the past 150 years.
-It was the first hospital to describe a number of diseases, including Crohn’s disease, collagen disease and Tay-Sachs disease; the first hospital to perform a blood transfusion on an unborn fetus; and the first to combine radiation and chemotherapy to treat ovarian and breast cancer.
-Notably, Mount Sinai was also the first hospital to link exposure to asbestos to the occurrence of cancer.
+Mount Sinai has been instrumental in making medical history on a number of occasions in the past 150+ years.
+It was the first hospital to describe a number of diseases, and was notably the first hospital to link exposure to asbestos to the occurrence of cancer.

 Author: Linda Molinari